sarkyr40/globefoodiebooktrotter/content/blog/Lefkada.md

 ## Day 5

 This day was for us to be lazy!
 We went to Nydri beach and chilled there for abit.
 The beach is easily accessible and organised, which may be an ideal option if you don’t feel like climbing down anywhere.
 Obviously, Sar sees a church across the waters and decides we should explore it.
-We drove to the church and saw the view of Nydri and a grave of a famous architect-WilliamDoerpfeld.
+We drove to the church and saw the view of Nydri and a grave of a famous architect-William Doerpfeld.
 Now, I felt the buzz from Sar and decided we drive to the end where cape Lefkada was.
 The drive up is intense, but you will be treated with amazing views of Kefalonia and Ithaca.
 There is a story that a famous Greek poet killed himself on these cliffs.
 The waves were so strong you could feel the water from where we were.

 ![](/images/blog/ny1.jpg "Nydri beach")